 There are many types of material out there that would help us hit the ball farther but they would make the golf club illegal.
 This has seriously leveled the playing field for driver manufacturers.
 If you are looking for a new driver, you can bet that all the major club companies are going to have comparable products.
 The best comparison would be to NASCAR.
 All the companies can make the cars go fast, but the restriction plates only allow them to go a certain speed.
 So matching the racer to the car is the same as matching a player to a driver.

 The only thing that matters is that YOUR DRIVER MATCHES YOUR SWING.

-The only thing that matters is that YOUR DRIVER MATCHES YOUR SWING.
-Players who typically swing very fast would want a lighter shaft, compared to those with a very slow swing.
-If you do it right the first time you will be able to ignore the "latest and greatest" thing because your driver will be perfect for you.
+If you do it right the first time you will be able to ignore the "latest and greatest" thing because your driver will be perfectly for you.
 If some breakthrough does actually come along, we will be sure to let you know about it.

 Get on a Launch Monitor

 A launch monitor can help you determine what shaft and club head you need.
 It will analyze several factors like club head speed, ball spin rate, club face path and angle of attack.
 Go to any golf course in your area and ask a local professional about using this valuable tool.
 If they don't have a launch monitor, they will be able to point you in the right direction.

 Some people think that hitting a golf ball with a harder cover automatically means they will gain distance.
 This is not necessarily the case.

 - Launch Angle - Optimum launch angle for PGA Tour players is about 12 degrees.
 But they swing the golf club about 110mph.
 For most amateurs who swing the club 100mph or less with the driver, a launch angle of around 14 degrees is more suitable.